daigaku-ruby/Get-started-with-Ruby/4_Arrays/3_Adding_elements/task.md

 ## Adding elements to the end of an Array

-An Array instance has several methods for adding elements.
+An Array object has several methods for adding elements.
 If you want to add a *single* element to the end you can use the `<<` method:

 `  numbers = [1, 2, 3]`
 `  numbers << 4`              *# => [1, 2, 3, 4]*

-You could also write `numbers.<<(4)`, so the missing *.* and *()* are just a bit of syntactical sugar.
+You could also write `numbers.<<(4)`, so the missing *.* and *()* are just a bit of syntactic sugar.

 A similiar method for adding an element to the end of an Array is `push`: